 The Trustees assume an ultimate TFR of 1.90 for alternative II.
 The 2015 Technical Panel on Assumptions and Methods, appointed by the Social Security Advisory Board, recommended an ultimate alternative II TFR assumption of 1.90.
 The 2019 Technical Panel recommended continued increases in births to older women throughout the 75-year projection period, resulting in lower period TFRs reaching 1.95 and completed cohort TFRs potentially closer to 2.00.
 They also recommended adopting a new projection framework using cohort TFRs and continued tempo effects as the drivers, and period TFRs as an outcome.
 The Trustees adopted this general framework for the 2021 Trustees Report.
-The Congressional Budget Office adopted the 2015 Technical Panel's recommended TFR assumption of 1.90 for their 2016 projections but lowered this assumption to 1.85 for their 2021 projections, reaching the ultimate rate in 2029.
-The Congressional Budget Office once again lowered their ultimate TFR assumption in their 2022 projections, reaching the ultimate rate of 1.75 in 2030, and continued this approach for their 2023 projections.
-Finally, the Congressional Budget Office lowered their ultimate TFR assumption in their 2024 projections, reaching the ultimate rate of 1.70 by 2034.
-In the Census Bureau's World Population Estimates and Projections as of February 2024, the projected TFR stays almost constant and is 1.84 in 2060.7
+The Congressional Budget Office, in their 2024 projections, reach an ultimate TFR of 1.70 by 2034.3 In the Census Bureau's 2023 Projections, the projected TFR decreases linearly from 2023 through 2100 and beyond.
+The Census TFR is 1.60 in 2050 and 1.55 in 2100.4

 As shown in chart 1.2, the Trustees assume a continuation of the historical trend, which shows generally increasing birth rates for women age 30 and older, and generally decreasing rates for women below age 20.
 With the cohort-based model, birth rates for women at older ages reach ultimate values in later calendar years than those for women at younger ages, reflecting the deferral of births to older ages over time.
-The changing distribution of birth rates by age of woman has significant effects on population size, but the age distribution stabilizes after 2040.
+The changing distribution of birth rates by age of woman has significant effects on population size, but the age distribution stabilizes after 2050.